Toronto Maple Leafs: Minor league affiliates

-The Maple Leafs are presently affiliated with two minor league teams, the Toronto Marlies of the American Hockey League and the Newfoundland Growlers of the ECHL.
-The Marlies play from Coca-Cola Coliseum in Toronto, while the Growlers play from the Mary Brown's Centre in St. John's, Newfoundland.
+The Maple Leafs are affiliated with the Toronto Marlies of the American Hockey League, the Marlies play from Coca-Cola Coliseum in Toronto.
 The Maple Leafs' parent company has owned the Marlies franchise since 1978.
-The Growlers became affiliated with the Maple Leafs and the Marlies before the 2018–19 season.
-Unlike the Marlies, the Growlers are not owned by the Leafs' parent company but are instead owned by Deacon Sports and Entertainment.

 The first AHL affiliate owned by the Maple Leafs was the Rochester Americans, a team the Leafs initially co-owned with the Montreal Canadiens from 1956 to 1959, before MLGL bought out the Canadiens' share in the team.
 MLGL held sole ownership of the team until it was sold to an investor group in 1966.
 However, it continued to serve as their minor league affiliate until 1969.
 The Leafs did not have an AHL affiliate from 1969 to 1978 and relied on placing their drafted players with other team's affiliates.
 However, after several poor draft picks and having insufficient control over their prospect's development, MLGL opted to reestablish their own farm system; co-founding the Marlies franchise in 1978, and operating the Cincinnati Tigers of the Central Hockey League from 1981 to 1982.
 The Marlies were initially established as the New Brunswick Hawks, and were later relocated to St. Catherines, Newmarket, and St. John's, before finally moving to Toronto in 2005.

+The Newfoundland Growlers were the ECHL affiliate of the Maple Leafs from 2018 until 2024, they played from the Mary Brown's Centre in St. John's, Newfoundland.
+Unlike the Marlies, the Growlers were not owned by the Leafs' parent company but were instead owned by Deacon Sports and Entertainment.
+The Growlers folded in 2024.
+The Cincinnati Cyclones signed an agreement to become the ECHL affiliate of the Maple Leafs in July 2024.

-The Marlies was named after the Toronto Marlboros, a junior hockey team named after the Duke of Marlborough.
+The Marlies were named after the Toronto Marlboros, a junior hockey team named after the Duke of Marlborough.
 Founded in 1903, the Marlboros were sponsored by the Leafs from 1927 to 1989.
 The Marlboros constituted one of two junior hockey teams the Leafs formerly sponsored, the other being the Toronto St. Michael's Majors.
 The sponsored junior system served as the Leafs primary farm system for young replacement players from the 1940s to 1950s.
 Formal NHL sponsorship of junior teams ceased in 1966, making all qualifying prospects not already on NHL-sponsored lists eligible for the draft.